Wilcolab/Anythink-Market-7i2rd/readme.md

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+In your terminal run command <docket-compose up>

+When everything is completed go to broser in http://localhost:3000/api/ping

+To be clear that everything is working properly backend and fronted make sure you go to http://localhost:3001/register

+Register to make sure is working properly.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development